Data Analytics Migration

 |---|---|---|

-| Registration method | Register with leader Index name | Register with leader Index pattern ex. log* |
+| Registration method | Register as leader Index name | leader Index pattern registration e.g. log* |

-| Note | leader Index must exist beforehand | Only the leader Index created after Pattern generation is duplicated |
+| Notes | The leader Index must exist in the dictionary. | Only the leader index generated after the pattern is created is replicated. |

-1. ILM, Create index template
+1. ILM, create index template

 2. Auto-follow patterns registration